johnfactotum/foliate-js/README.md

 There is a proof-of-concept, highly experimental adapter for [PDF.js](https://mozilla.github.io/pdf.js/), with which you can show PDFs using the same fixed-layout renderer for EPUBs.

-CBZs are similarly handled like fixed-layout EPUBs.
+CBZs and other comic book formats are similarly handled like fixed-layout EPUBs.

 ### The Renderers